PATRICIAGANG/PATRICIA-RADIO/README.md

 # PRINCE_RADIO
-A Telegram Bot to Play Audiin Voice Chats.
+A Telegram Bot to Play Audio & Radio in Voice Chats.

 ## Deploy to Heroku